 Building your database

-Start to build your Gamepedia database by adding entries to the Library collection.
+Start to build your CDpedia database by adding entries to the Library collection.
 There are several ways of adding entries but most of them require an internet connection:

-Once the program has found a game, you can retrieve further information about it using the other search sites.
+Once the program has found an album, you can retrieve further information about it using the other search sites.
 For more information about that, take a look at the advanced information

-- Press the plus button in the toolbar or choose 'Add...' from the Game menu.
+- Press the plus button in the toolbar or choose 'Add...' from the Album menu.

-- Enter the title of a game or a combination of keywords such as the publisher or platform and parts of the title.
+- Enter the title of an album or a combination of keywords such as the name of an artist or label and parts of the title.

 - Depending on the search site you might also be able to choose a limiter and a sort order for the results.
 These options will appear automatically if available.